AdobeDocs/lightroom-api-docs/README.md

 # Prerelease Program

 The Lightroom-ACR APIs are made available through the Adobe Prelease program.
-These APis are included as part of the Photoshop as a Service pre-release program.
+These APIs are included as part of the Photoshop as a Service pre-release program.
 For the ability to make these API calls, we invite you to join the program.

 Please be aware of some aspects of the program.
 For example, you will need to agree to the Adobe Prelease agreement and NDA.
 The APIs are provided for evaluation purposes.
 The current APIs are subject to change.
 You can find more information on the Adobe Prerelease page.